 Morgan Senter addresses her fellow graduates

-On Friday, May, 11, 126 seniors who had completed the rigorous academic requirements and successfully presented a dossier reviewing their accomplishments graduated with University Honors.
-One, Morgan Senter, was selected as the student speaker for the afternoon ceremony.
+On Friday, May 11, 126 seniors who had completed the rigorous academic requirements and successfully presented a dossier reviewing their accomplishments graduated with University Honors.
+One, Morgan Senter (above, center), was selected as the student speaker for the afternoon ceremony.
 Here are her inspiring words.

 "One day last summer, I was interning at a sports performance facility where athletes come to work on their fitness and improve their game.
 In some cases, overachieving parents send their underachieving kids to the facility to train for a future of athletic glory.
 One of these clients, a ten year-old soccer player named Jacob, had exhausted all the other interns.
 He wasn’t acting out he just…wouldn’t stop talking and focus.
 He half-heartedly bobbed up and down during his squats while he hit me with a flurry of random questions, like, 'How old are you?
 What’s the capital of Kentucky?
 What temperature does water boil at?
 Is an avocado a fruit, or a vegetable?
 What’s the lifespan of a ferret?'

 "It went on like this for weeks: lackluster squats, robust, endless questions and chatter.
 Then, finally, I got him to complete five squats with correct technique.
 I was so excited that I jumped up and down and said, 'Do you realize how great those were?!
 When you came in here, you could barely do them, remember?'
 Jacob thought for a second and then got excited too.
 'Yeah, I couldn’t do them at all!
 I forgot about that.'